Ujas-Goti/CS401_Group-4_Communications_System/Group4 SRS Document.md

 1. # **Purpose** {#purpose}

-   This SRS document outlines and defines the requirements of a communication system for a very large organization.
-The goal is to provide both synchronous(real-time) and asynchronous(delayed) chat functionalities with the support for private and group chats.
-IT administrators will have access to monitor all chat logs, while general users will have restricted access to their own conversations.
+   This document outlines the requirements for a Communications System for a large organization.
+The goal is to provide both synchronous (real-time) and asynchronous (delayed) chat functionalities with support for private and group chats.
+IT administrators will be able to monitor all chat logs, while general users will have restricted access to their own conversations.

    1.1 ## **Scope** {#scope}

-   This document will catalog the user, the system, and the hardware requirements for the communication system.
-It will not, however, document how these requirements will be implemented.
+  This document will catalog the user, system, and hardware requirements for the Communication system.
+We will not, however, document how these requirements will be implemented.

    1.2 ## **Definitions, Acronyms, Abbreviations** {#definitions,-acronyms,-abbreviations}